fbq('trackCustom', 'view_shop_lifeboost'); var trackEvent = 'shop_lifeboost'; If you're like the majority of Americans, you rely…

 Java Planet boasts a lot of involvement in the organic movement.
 They make sure their coffee beans are of the best quality as they promote healthy living.
 Among their blends, you can enjoy a variety of mild, low acid coffee beans and low acid decaf coffee.
-You can’t go wrong with their 3 top single origin products: Costa Rica, Guatemala, and Columbia.
+You can’t go wrong with their 3 top single origin products: Costa Rica, Guatemala, and Colombia.
 You can also buy Green beans, in case you dare to roast your own.
 Although patronizing them would help the causes they support, you’ll enjoy a catalog of sweet-tasting coffees.

 It comes from Honduras, grown at high altitude.
-This means a naturally high content acidic bean.
-The trick, or let’s call it, the method: roasting dark to balance the acids.
+This means a naturally high content acidic coffee bean.
+The trick, or let’s call it, the method: roasting dark roast profile to balance the acids.
 Organically grown and also roasted in small batches to exceed paying attention to detail.
 If you tasted this coffee lightly roasted, you’ll think it is a distinct coffee.

 They also produce a variety of decaf to choose from, using the Swiss water process.